[photo by Ian Hamilton]

 In July 2003, John Hearne was a guest composer at the Victoria International Arts Festival in Gozo, Malta.
 His choral song The Seagull, based on a folksong from Skye, was featured by the National Youth Choir of Great Britain in their 2003 tour of Australia and Singapore, and was a spectacular success.
 John Hearne was recently (2004) awarded the degree of Doctor of Music (D.Mus.) from the University of Wales, the first time this degree has been conferred in more than thirty years.
 The award was based on a portfolio of his compositions.
 He graduated in Aberystwyth in July 2005.

 In November 2010 John won the Caledonian Hilton Audience Prize in the Waverley Trust competition for a new carol.
 "There's a Song in the Air was published by OUP in 2011 in 'Carols for Choirs 5'.
 For more information go to www.waverleycare.org In July 2012 John Hearne took members of the Stonehaven Chorus to Iceland for a four-day concert tour, performing in Reykjavík, Stykkishólmur, Reykholt and Borgarnes.
-In May 2014 John is stepping down as Conductor of the Stonehaven Chorus to become 'Conductor Emeritus'.
-He will conduct his 'retiral' concert in Stonehaven on 11 May in a programme that will include the premiere of "Dream Riders", a new suite of four lyric pieces for chorus and orchestra to poems by Robert Louis Stevenson, Kenneth Steven, Thomas Dekker and E.V.
+In May 2014 John stepped down as Conductor of the Stonehaven Chorus to become 'Conductor Emeritus'.
+He conducted his 'retiral' concert in Stonehaven on 11 May in a programme that included the premiere of "Dream Riders", a new suite of four lyric pieces for chorus and orchestra to poems by Robert Louis Stevenson, Kenneth Steven, Thomas Dekker and E.V.
 Rieu.
-The programme will also include John's Icelandic folk-song suite "Summernights in the Fjords" and several a cappella choral pieces, some by contemporary composers that John has introduced to audiences over the past 25 years.
+The programme also included John's Icelandic folk-song suite "Summernights in the Fjords" and several a cappella choral pieces, some by contemporary composers that John has introduced to audiences over the past 25 years.
 Back to top

 Recent commissions and new works include: